Crackdown on immigrant families to start Sunday, Trump says

 In a typical week, U.S. Immigration and Customs Enforcement (ICE) arrests thousands of immigrants who are staying in the country illegally, according to government data.
 Most of those arrests are made without any advance publicity.

-Immigrant advocates have said advance word of the weekend raids could help some of those targeted to evade arrest.

-But the president, speaking to reporters at the White House on Friday, said he was not concerned that the advance notice could help targeted immigrants evade arrest.
+The president, speaking to reporters at the White House on Friday, said he was not concerned that the advance notice could help targeted immigrants evade arrest.

 “If the word gets out, it gets out,” he said.